moxystudio/react-promiseful/README.md

 }
 ```

 You may omit statuses you don't want to map and the default ones will be used.
-Moreover, if no "withinThreshold" status is not defined, its normal counter part will be used.
+Moreover, if no "withinThreshold" statuses are defined, their normal counterparts will be used.

 ### onSettle

-Type: `function`
+Type: `Function`

 A callback to be called whenever the promise fulfills or rejects.
 It receives the `state` as argument: